MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/appointments-do-not-synchronize-to-exchange-or-outlook.md

 ## Cause 2: The appointment doesn't meet the conditions used in synchronization filters for the Appointment entity

-To sovle this issue, you should verify the properties of the appointment record meet the conditions in your synchronization filters:
+To solve this issue, you should verify the properties of the appointment record meet the conditions in your synchronization filters:

 1. Select the gear icon in the upper-right corner of the screen and then select **Options**.
 2. Select the **Synchronization** tab and then select the option to view or manage filters.
 3. Locate the filter(s) for the **Returned Type** set to **Appointment**.

-   The default filter is to only synchronize appointments where you're a party on the appointment but aren't just the owner.
+   The default filter only synchronizes appointments where you're a party on the appointment but aren't just the owner.
 This means you need to be in the **Required Attendees** field or the **Organizer** field.

 ## More information